cpchalk/gpcheckx/README.md

 ./bin/kbprog -wd -t 1000 -me 50000 h93

-Run part 1 of the add diagonals script followed by part 2 twice.
+Run parts 1 and 2 of the add diagonals script twice.
 Then run part 1 once more.
 The word acceptor h93.wa will then be corect.
-However the scripts need some technical adjustments for this to work, and so should appear as
+However, the scripts need some adjustments for this to work, and should appear as

-( part 1 as normal)
+(part 1)

-./bin/gpcheckx  -diagonals  -diff2name diaggood -v h93
+./bin/gpcheckx  -diagonals  -diff2name diags -v h93

 cp h93.wa h93.wa2

-(part 2 with the last line changed)
+(part 2)

 ./bin/gpcheckx -waonly -v h93